 Conservatory and Botanic Gardens

-There is a small animal park, with sheep, deer, flamingos and other birds.
-For younger children, there is also a small playground.
+As well as the gardens, you’ll find a small animal park, with sheep, deer, flamingos and other birds.
+For younger children, there’s a small playground.

 Getting to Geneva

-When you arrive at the airport, the city is on a direct route by train and only takes 7 minutes.
+When you arrive at Geneva Airport, you can take a train to the Old Town.
+Geneva City is on a direct route by train and only takes 7 minutes.

-As Geneva is a very compact city, it is very easy to walk around.
-You can go by foot from the train station to the Old Town in 15 minutes.
+As Geneva is a very compact city, it is very easy to navigate by foot.
+You can walk from Geneva train station to the Old Town in 15 minutes.

 Currency in Geneva